 Safety is a key component of the federal performance-based planning process.
 FHWA published the Highway Safety Improvement Program (HSIP) Final Rule and Safety Performance Management Measures Final Rule on March 15, 2016 (effective date of April 14, 2016) to help significantly reduce fatalities and serious injuries on all public roads.

 Performance Measures & Targets

 The safety performance measures in the table below were established as part of the Safety Performance Management Measures Final Rule.
-State DOTs and MPOs are required to establish and report performance targets annually for each measure.
-Initial safety targets were due to FHWA by August 31, 2017 for DOTs, and by February 27, 2018 by MPOs – the MPO has 180 days from the date the State DOT’s targets are set to establish its targets.
-The MPO can either adopt the State DOT’s targets or develop its own quantitative targets.
+State DOTs and MPOs are required to establish safety performance targets annually for each measure.
+State DOTs must adopt targets by August each year and MPOs have 180 days from the date the State DOT’s targets are set to establish their targets (MPO targets must be set no later than the following February).
+MPOs can either support the State DOT’s targets or develop their own targets.

-NCDOT adopted its 2020 (current) safety targets in August 2019.
-CRTPO adopted the NCDOT targets in February 2020.
-NCDOT’s 2020 safety targets are shown in the table below:
+NCDOT adopted its 2021 (current) safety targets in August 2020.
+CRTPO supported the NCDOT targets in February 2021.
+NCDOT’s calendar year (CY) 2021 safety targets are shown in the table below:

 |Performance Measures||NCDOT |

 |Fatality rate (per 100 million VMT)||1.105||August 2020||February 2021|

 |Serious injury rate (per 100 million VMT)||3.065||August 2020||February 2021|

 |Number of non-motorized fatalities and non-motorized serious injuries||504.4||August 2020||February 2021|